the-launch-tech/kucoin-sdk/README.md

 ## 1.x.x - 2.x.x User Changes

-1. `PASSPHRASE?: string` can be added as a paramter to the class instantiation.
+1. `PASSPHRASE?: string` can be added as a parameter to the class instantiation.
 It is you API creation passphrase, and is required for signing authenticated requests for private endpoints.
-2. `isTest?: boolean` can be added to indicate sandbox usage.
+2. `isTest?: boolean` can be addedas a parameter to the class instantiation to indicate sandbox usage.

 ## 2.x.x Installation